Early Life and Sports Broadcasting Career

 Kellerman left Fox Sports and returned to ESPN as the host of a radio show, which eventually became The Max Kellerman Show.
 He also featured as a guest in various ESPN programs, including SportsCenter and Pardon the Interruption.

 Following his career in radio, Kellerman returned to cover the sport he was most passionate about: boxing.
 Kellerman joined HBO and moved up to the HBO World Championship Boxing team.
-He covered the highly-coveted fight between Floyd Mayweather and Manny Pacquiao in 2015.
+He was a color commentator for Boxing After Dark and covered the highly-coveted fight between Floyd Mayweather and Manny Pacquiao in 2015.

 Kellerman served a brief stint for CNN in 2010 before re-joining ESPN as the radio host of Max & Marcellus, alongside former NFL player Marcellus Wiley, replacing Andrew Siciliano and former NBA player Mychal Thompson, the father of Klay Thompson.
-Kellerman then went on to host SportsNation alongside Wiley and Michelle Beadle.
+Kellerman then went on to host the ESPN talk show SportsNation alongside Wiley and Michelle Beadle.

-Kellerman now hosts First Take with Stephen A. Smith and Molly Qerim, one of the network’s most popular programs.
+Kellerman formerly hosted ESPN’s First Take with Stephen A. Smith and Molly Qerim, one of the network’s most popular programs, until September 2021.
+Now, the former HBO Boxing commentator co hosts the morning show Keyshawn, JWill and Max on ESPN Radio.

-His career in sports broadcasting has earned him a fortune, and according to Celebrity Net Worth, Kellerman boasts an estimated net worth of $6 million.
+His career in sports broadcasting has earned him a fortune, and according to Celebrity Net Worth, Kellerman’s net worth is estimated to be $6 million.

-The couple have three daughters together: Esther, Sam and Mira.
+The couple have three daughters together: Esther, Sam and Mira Kellerman.
 Sam is named after Kellerman’s late brother, Sam Kellerman, who was found dead in his Los Angeles apartment in 2004.

 While Max and Erin are happily married, in 2014, Kellerman let slip a dark detail from their past which resulted in him being suspended from ESPN for domestic violence, per the New York Daily News.